exalearn/colmena/docs/quickstart.rst

                 self.logger.info(f'Created a new guess: {result.value:.2f}')
                 self.queues.send_inputs(result.value, method='target_function', topic='simulate')

-"Producer" creates new tasks by calling the "task_generator" method (defined with the method server) and then using that new task as input to the "target_function."
+"Producer" creates new tasks by calling the "task_generator" method (defined with the task server) and then using that new task as input to the "target_function."

 "Consumer" retrieves completed tasks and determines whether to update the best result so far.